syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/excel-export/exporting-tree-grid-in-server.md

 {% endtabs %}
 {% endif %}

-Refer to the GitHub sample for quick implementation and testing from [here](https://github.com/SyncfusionExamples/Grid-Server-side-export-ASP.Net-Core).

 ## CSV Export in server side

 You can export the tree grid to CSV format by using the [`serverCsvExport`](https://ej2.syncfusion.com/documentation/api/treegrid/#servercsvexport) method which will pass the tree grid properties to server.